oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     ![Public IP address of Keycloak](./images/keycloak-ip-address.png)

-    Let's consider that the external IP in the above example is 198.51.100.1 and the IP address is 8080.
+    Let's consider that the external IP in the above example is 198.51.100.1 and the port is 8080.

-2. Run the following command to run the `reconfigure-keycloak.sh` script from the `$HOME` directory
+2. Run the following command to run the `reconfigure-keycloak.sh` script from the `$HOME` directory.

     ```
     <copy>